Major ICO Events

 3 - ICO encourages meetings in all new areas of optics and meetings designed to fill specific needs, including regional development of optics.
 At the same time, ICO would like to avoid the unnecessary proliferation of conferences; section 6 of the Questionnaire should therefore be answered carefully, explaining why this particular conference should be held.
 4 - Industrial participation in the Program Committee and in the Organizing Committee is usually required.
 5 - There may be ICO financial participation in ICO events, in the form of a grant, a loan, or a participation in the risks.
 ICO participation is an ICO Bureau decision.
 There is usually no ICO financial participation in ICO Endorsed events.
 Notes:

 B - Special conditions for ICO Congresses6 - ICO Congresses are held every three years; they include the General Business Meeting as requested by the statutes and a Scientific Meeting that should cover most of optics.
 7 - For Congresses, calls for bids are issued by the ICO Associate Secretary with a deadline typically 4 years before the Meeting.
 The ICO Bureau in that year examines the bids and issues a proposition that is then submitted to the ICO Congress the following year.
 The ICO Congress makes the final decision.
-For ICO-21, to be held in 2008, the deadline was March 31, 2004 and the decision will be taken at ICO-20.
-For ICO-22, it is likely that similar dates, shifted by three years, will apply, with the deadline being April 15, 2007.
 Advance notice is always appreciated.
 Bids should be sent to the ICO Associate Secretary in charge of meetings and schools.
 8 - The vast majority of the recent Congresses were held in August or early in September.
 9 - The budget should provide for some financial help for invited speakers, the usual minimum being free registration.
 Special support is requested for invited speakers from countries where the development of optics is comparatively difficult.
 In recent ICO Congresses, the number of invited speakers has ranged between 30 and 40.
-The winners of the recent ICO Prizes and Galileo Galilei Awards are invited speakers at the next possible ICO Congress.
-Because there is usually one ICO Prize and one Galileo Galilei Award every year and one General Meeting every three years, this typically means that 6 invited speakers will be the winners of the recent ICO awards.
-10 - The 2008 Congress, ICO-21, will be held in Sydney, Australia in July 2008.
+Recent winners of the ICO Prize, the IUPAP Young Scientist Prize in Optics and the Galileo Galilei Award are usually invited speakers at the Immediate next ICO Congress.
+10 - The 2020 Congress, ICO-25, will be held in Dresden, Germany in September 2020.
 Previous ICO Congresses were held in the following countries: